Advertisement

 Updated on the

-Mostly, this depends on which of the parents the pup takes more characteristics from, and the proportions vary from puppy to puppy.
-However, it is widely believed that in most cases, a Chug will gain a higher percentage of traits from their mother.
+This mostly depends on which of the parents the pup takes more characteristics from, and the proportions vary from puppy to puppy.
+However, it is widely believed that in most cases, a Chug will gain a higher percentage of traits from its mother.

 To understand this mix breed better, you must first learn about both parent breeds: